f-droid/fdroid-website/_docs/Inclusion_Policy.md

     repositories currently:
     -   Maven Central - the original repo, hardcoded in Maven and Gradle.
     -   Google Maven Repo - hardcoded in Gradle, this repo hosts Google's own libs.
-    -   JCenter - hardcoded in Gradle, this repo by Bintray tries to provide easier handling.
-It's synced with Maven Central, and include some extra libs.
-It's shutting down so please avoid this repo.
     -   OSS Sonatype - maintained by the people behind mavenCentral, this repository focuses on hosting services for open source project binaries.
 It's synced with Maven Central, and include some extra libs